bug400/pyilper/INSTALL.md

 If you already installed the required Python software you can install pyILPER without ANACONDA.
 See the last chapter of this manual.

-Linux and the more recent Mac OS X versions already provide a USB serial driver for the PIL-Box.
 Windows requires the installation of the FTDI USB serial driver first.
-See the [PIL-Box documentation](http://www.jeffcalc.hp41.eu/hpil/) for details.
+See the [FTDI website](http://www.ftdichip.com/Drivers/VCP.htm) for details.

+More recent Mac OS X versions already provide a USB serial driver for the PIL-Box.
+By experience you get better results if you use the original FTDI driver.
+See the installation istructions for that driver how to install and how to disable the Apple driver.

+LINUX does not require to install any driver software.

 Installation with the ANACONDA platform